Raakhandaar

-Raakhandaar (Marathi: राखानदार) is a 2014 Fiction, Philosophy, Drama Marathi film directed & produced by Mrunalinni Patil.
+Raakhandaar (Marathi: राखणदार) is a 2014 Fiction, Philosophy, Drama Marathi film directed & produced by Mrunalinni Patil.
 It stars Jitendra Joshi, Anuja Sathe, Ajinkya Deo in lead roles The film was released on 26 September 2014.

 Plot

-Is a story about faith in God and his existence.
-Sadanad is poor chap who some how meet his ends by working in a company workshop, he is a happy go lucky kind of a person even after he has been thrown out of his job he keeps his faith and eventually starts his own business.
-Who help him start his business?
-How he mate with the love of his life?
-Will they able to live happily ever after? who is trying to prove his faith wrong?
+Is a story about faith in god and his existence.
+Sadanad is poor chap who somehow meets his ends by working in a company workshop, he is a happy go lucky kind of a person even after he has been thrown out of his job he keeps his faith and eventually starts his own business.
+Who will help him start his business?
+How will he mate with the love of his life?
+Will they able to live happily ever after?
+Who is trying to prove his faith wrong?

 Synopsis

 Jitendra Joshi deserves kudos for underplaying his role while Ajinkya Deo passes muster as the Khandoba.
 While Yatin Karyerkar is just about okay, Anuja Sathe scores in her debut role as an actress.
 Choreography is excellent in the film and the director deserves kudos for the way she has handled the film without boring you.

-Though the film is a feel good film, what mars it is the fact that it takes the viewers back to the 70’s when such goody goody tales about how a man succeeds in life thanks to God’s help were popular.
+Though the film is a feel good film, what mars it is the fact that it takes the viewers back to the 70's when such goody goody tales about how a man succeeds in life thanks to God's help were popular.

-The film has an old world charm about it and will certainly appeal to the families.
+The film has an old world charm about it and appeals to the families.